pj1527/13LID/README.md

 6. keras - 2.2.4

 ## Hardware
-1 Nvidia GeForce GTX 1080 Ti gpu was used for training (recommended).
+1 Nvidia GeForce GTX 1080 Ti gpu was used for training (gpu recommended), which was available through my institute's high performance computing cluster and it uses slurm as workload manager.

 ## How to use it
 1. Make a folder for your dataset, inside which all languages have their separate folders containing their respective wav files.
 Then change the value of data_folder variable in all feature extraction codes.